-18. Lease Obligations
+20. Lease Obligations

 The Corporation leases many assets including properties for its various offices and operation centre, building rooftops for installing and operating solar panels projects, vehicles, and equipment.
 Property leases which include both land and building elements, of which the land portion does not qualify as a lease is not included in the lease liability.
+Refer to Note 10.
 The Corporation expensed the land portion of the operations centre lease.